codevogel/.dotfiles/README.md

 A brief overview of how my setup in this repository works:

- - It expects you to use Windows 10 or later as your main operating system, with WSL2 as the UNIX-like environment.
- - The repository houses configuration files, and lives at the home directory of WSL (`~/.dotfiles`) on your systems.
+ - The repository houses configuration files, and lives at the home directory (`~/.dotfiles`) on your system.
  - The installation scripts in this repository set up your development environment by:
    - Installing the tools you need.
    - Setting up symlinks to the configuration files in this repository (leveraging GNU [stow](https://www.gnu.org/software/stow/))
    - Performing other tasks, such as installing fonts, adding programs to Windows' startup cycle, etc.
- - The installation script `/install/install.sh` is the global entry point for all installations.
-It runs the scripts `/install/bash/install-linux.sh` and `install/bash/install-windows.sh`, which in turn run all the scripts that are listed in (`install/bash/active.conf` and `install/powershell/active.conf`), in consecutive order.
+ - The installation script `/install/install-linux.sh` is the global entry point for all installations.
+It runs all the scripts that are listed in `install/active.conf`, in consecutive order.
  - A primitive dependency system is in place:
    - An installation script may depend on other installations to be run before it (e.g. we need `git` before we can `git clone`).
    - Before installing, the installation script scans all the files in its respective `active.conf` file line by line, and checks if they list any dependencies (using a line with the format `# Deps: <tool1>, <tool2>, etc...`), if they do, these must be listed with a prior install script.